Skip to content

 3MT® is an academic research communication competition developed by the University of Queensland (UQ), Australia.

-Building on the success of our inaugural 2024 competition, UniSQ is proud to once again participate in the Virtual 3MT® Asia-Pacific Competition in 2025.
+UniSQ is proud to once again participate in the Virtual 3MT® Asia-Pacific Competition in 2026.
 This exciting opportunity invites doctoral students (who have completed their confirmation of candidature) to showcase their research in a compelling three minute presentation.
 Finalists have the chance to gain national and international recognition, prize money, and new audiences for their research.

 About the Competition: